nhscc/airports.api.hscc.bdpa.org/README.md

      API.

 > Note: if you choose to run the API with NODE_ENV=production or `npm start`,
-> the database will not be automatically setup nor hydrated.
-Better to run the
+> the database will not be automatically setup nor (one-time) hydrated.
+Better
-> API in development mode (the default).
+> to run the API in development mode (the default).

 > Warning: if you've enabled the V1 API, the `"economy"` seat class MUST EXIST
 > in the database (in the `info` collection, `seatClasses` array) or there will